LuciusofLegend/QuotaOverhaul/README.md

 You get penalties to the quota for dying!
 This is intended to replace losing all your scrap when all players die, and maybe the credit fines if you want.
 Configurable with the same options as credit fines.

 ### Loot Saving
-You can keep all your hard earned scrap, set a 50/50 chance for each precious piece loot, lose it all, or anything in between.
+You can configure exactly what happens to your loot when all players die.
+You can keep it all, lose it all like vanilla, set a chance for each item to be saved, or a collective chance for your whole hoard.

 ### Equipment Loss
-You could also risk your handy equipment for an extra punishing experience.
+Configurable equipment loss!
+This has similar settings to loot saving.

 # Roadmap

-- Make an icon
 - Dynamic Difficulty
 - Dynamic Loot
 - Dynamic Dungeon Size
+- Dynamic Loot Saving

 Feel free to submit your ideas via a github issue!